aalta3/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Amanda Altamirano is a professional Technical and Content Writer.
-She is also a first year Ph.D. student in the Texts & Technology program at the University of Central Florida.
-Her research interests include professional and technical communication, technical project management and software product documentation.
+Amanda Altamirano is a professional and technical writer with over two decades experience in the technology industry.
+She is also a second year Ph.D. student in the Texts & Technology program at the University of Central Florida.
+Her area of specialization is Scientific and Technical Communication.

+Her research interests include leveraging project management and user experience strategies to elevate the technical communication field.

 As a longstanding member of the Society of Technical Communication, she recently served as Co-Manager of the Technical Editing Special Interest Group.